 But the bottom line: Esports are something that many students are passionate about, and they provide a rich environment for learning.

 ISTE Live 21 will offer plenty of opportunities to learn about esports.
 The centerpiece is the ISTE Immersive Esports Experience on Monday, June 28, from 12:15 p.m. to 3:15 p.m.
 PT.
 The event will offer a look at esports from the bottom up – students discussing esports and demonstrating games – and the top down – educators and other experts talking about the games’ educational and social benefits.

-The Immersive Esports Experience will open with a brief introduction about esports in schools from three people immersed in the field: Kevin Brown, esports program specialist for the Orange County Department of Education; Eduardo Rivera, an instructional technology specialist for the Palm Springs Unified School District; and Joe McAllister, an education esports expert for CDW.
+The Immersive Esports Experience will open with a brief introduction about esports in schools from three people immersed in the field: Kevin Brown, esports program specialist for the Orange County Department of Education and NASEF; Eduardo Rivera, an instructional technology specialist for the Palm Springs Unified School District; and Joe McAllister, an education esports expert for CDW.

 A panel of students will follow to offer their perspective on esports.
 That will be followed by students demonstrating how they play Rocket League, one of the most popular scholastic esports games.
 A panel of educators will then discuss how esports promote educational goals.
 Another exhibition of esports – this time, the popular League of Legends – will follow.
 The session will wrap-up with a Q&A session.

 There are several other sessions focusing on esports at ISTE Live 21.
 They include: